datopian/ckan-cloud-helm/QUICKSTART_PRODUCTION.md

 ## Expose via load balancer

-see [multi-tenant-cluster](../multi-tenant-cluster/README.md) for creating and configuring the load balancer

 Configure the load balancer to direct traffic to `http://nginx.<CKAN_NAMESPACE>:8080`

 Modify the instance values and set the siteUrl to the relevant external domain.